drewwint/missdat/README.md

   Reference: Little (1988)

 - **mcar_test_np**
-  A non-parametric MCAR test using permutation based approach.
+  A non-parametric MCAR test using permutation-based approach.
-  Procedure:
+  - Procedure:
-     Row Mean Calculation:
+     * Row Mean Calculation:
        Computes the mean for each row, ignoring NaN values.

-     Observed Test Statistic Calculation:
+     * Observed Test Statistic Calculation:
        Iterates through each column with missing data.
        Creates a missingness indicator (1 if missing, 0 if observed).
        Computes Spearman’s correlation between the missing indicator and the row mean.
        Takes the absolute value of the correlation and sums it across columns to generate the test statistic.

-     Permutation Testing:
+     * Permutation Testing:
        Randomly permutes the missing indicator for each column and recomputes the test statistic.
        Repeats the process num_permutations times to create a null distribution.

-     Statistical Decision:
+     * Statistical Decision:
        The p-value is calculated as the proportion of permuted test statistics greater than or equal to the observed statistic.
        If p ≥ 0.05, the missingness mechanism is likely MCAR.
 Otherwise, the data may be Missing At Random (MAR) or Missing Not At Random (MNAR).

   Reference: Janssen et al. (2010)

 - **em_fiml**
-  A method of imputing values by maximizing the expected values using full information maximum liklihood (FIML).
+  A method of imputing values by maximizing the expected values using full information maximum likelihood (FIML).
-  Procedure:
+  - Procedure:
-    Data Preparation:
+    * Data Preparation:
       Create a copy of the input dataset to preserve the original.
       Extract column names for reference.
       Compute initial estimates of the mean and covariance matrix, ignoring missing values.

-    Full Information Maximum Likelihood (FIML) Imputation Using EM:
+    * Full Information Maximum Likelihood (FIML) Imputation Using EM:
-      E-Step: Expectation of Missing Values
+      - E-Step: Expectation of Missing Values
-        Iterate through each row of the dataset:
+        * Iterate through each row of the dataset:
-          Identify missing (`missing_mask`) and observed (`observed_mask`) values.
+          - Identify missing (`missing_mask`) and observed (`observed_mask`) values.
-          Extract observed values from current dataset.
+          - Extract observed values from the current dataset.
-          Partition overall mean vector into observed ('mu_obs') and missing ('mu_mis') parts.
+          - Partition overall mean vector into observed ('mu_obs') and missing ('mu_mis') parts.
-          Partition the covariance matrix into submatricies:
+          - Partition the covariance matrix into submatrices:
-             ('sigma_oo'): Covarince amove observed variables.
+             * ('sigma_oo'): Covariance matrix among observed variables.
-             ('sigma_mo'): Covariance between missing and observed variables..
+             * ('sigma_mo'): Covariance between missing and observed variables..
-          Compute the psuedo-inverse of ('sigma_00') for numerical stability.
+          - Compute the pseudo-inverse of ('sigma_00') for numerical stability.
-          Compute the conditional expectation for the missing values using:
+          - Compute the conditional expectation for the missing values using:
-               E[X_miss | X_obs] = μ_miss + Σ_miss,obs Σ_obs⁻¹ (X_obs - μ_obs)
+              * E[X_miss | X_obs] = μ_miss + Σ_miss,obs Σ_obs⁻¹ (X_obs - μ_obs)
-          Update the imputed dataset with these conditional expectations.
+          - Update the imputed dataset with these conditional expectations.

-    M-Step: Maximization of Parameter Estimates
+    * M-Step: Maximization of Parameter Estimates
-       Re-estimate the mean and covariance matrix from the imputed dataset ('data_filled').
+      -  Re-estimate the mean and covariance matrix from the imputed dataset ('data_filled').

-    Convergence Check and Iteration Control:
+    * Convergence Check and Iteration Control:
-       Compare new estimates to previous ones.
+      - Compare new estimates to previous ones.
-       If changes in mean and covariance are within tolerance (`tol`), terminate early.
+      - If changes in mean and covariance are within tolerance (`tol`), terminate early.
-       Otherwise, continue iterating until `max_iter` is reached.
+      - Otherwise, continue iterating until `max_iter` is reached.

   Reference: Little & Rubin (2002)

-### Installation
+## Installation

 ```
 # git